axivo/charts/.github/actions/migration/00-overview.md

 - [ ] You will only create new files in `.github/actions/` directory
 - [ ] You will not modify any existing code in `.github/scripts/`
 - [ ] You will not create tests, examples, or demo implementations
-- [ ] You will not create backward compatibility adapters yet
+- [ ] You will not create backward compatibility adapters
 - [ ] You understand all mandatory coding guidelines and principles
 - [ ] You are only implementing features for the current phase